 There are several ways that high school students can take online courses at HCC, depending on their age and school involvement.
 Please contact our Academic and Career Counselor at email@example.com or 828.627.4646 for assistance.

 Courses remain available on Moodle until your instructor turns them off or until one additional semester has passed, whichever comes first.
 Unless you took an incomplete in a course, you may safely ignore any old courses.

-Courses that you drop or withdraw from have to be manually removed from your Moodle account.
+Courses from which you drop or withdraw have to be manually removed from your Moodle account.
 To have these courses removed, contact the Distance Learning office at firstname.lastname@example.org or speak to your instructor.

-Contact your instructor immediately by e-mail or telephone.
+Contact your instructor immediately by email or phone.
 Most instructors have a policy about this in the course syllabus.
 If you do not have a reliable internet connection, it is strongly recommended that you use a local college or library when you take an online test.